Published 2025-01-06.

 protocol is different from the other protocols in that it is passive.

-As you know, the only operations that can be performed with files are to read from them and write to them.
+As you know, the only operations that can be performed with files are reading from them and writing to them.

 The local